infinite-system/mysql-closure-table/README.md

 Copyright (c) Evgeny Kalashnikov 2019 - Infinity ekalashnikov@gmail.com

-## This is a retracted documentation of a purchasable item on CodeCanyon
+## This is a redacted documentation of a purchasable item on CodeCanyon
 Published here for exposure and examples of capabilities.

 \*\*\*\*\*\*\*\*\*\*\*\*
-are retracted lines
+are redacted lines

-### To purchase email me at ekalashnikov@gmail.com
+### To purchase this SQL script email me at ekalashnikov@gmail.com

 ## Infinite Levels Categories System